![]() |

 Where can I have my films processed ?

-THE KODAK SWISS LAB FOR KODACHROME 40 ONLY CLOSED IN SEPTEMBER 2006
+THE KODAK SWISS LAB FOR OUTDATED KODACHROME 40 ONLY HAS CLOSED.
+THE AMERICAN FACILITY TOO.

 ˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇˇ